scimusmn/maya-video-interviews/readme.md

 - ~~Develop screensaver functionality.~~
 - ~~Develop some unit tests, possibly using http://qunitjs.com/~~
 - Fill in actual text content (English and Spanish).
-- Get other color options and possibly adjust colors to match physical objects.
+- ~~Get other color options~~ and possibly adjust colors to match physical objects.
 - Look into Selenium scripts for more tests.
 - Set up Grunt.js for deploying to kiosks, something like:
- - create directories for media content
  - precompile Handlebars templates
  - ~~minify code~~
  - run tests